-Interest rate risk is calculated separately in the banking book and in the trading book.
-In the trading book only Value at risk (VaR), duration and convexity are calculated, as the measures of interest rate risk exposure.
+Interest rate risk is calculated separately in the banking book and for the AFS and HTM securities portfolio.
+For the securities portfolio only Value at Risk (VaR), duration and convexity are calculated.
 Scenario analysis techniques and stress analysis is used as well.